joek13/skilltree/README.md

 # UVA CS Skilltree
-A visualization of courses and their pre-requisites in the University of Virginia's BACS program.
+A (work in progress) visualization of courses and their pre-requisites in the University of Virginia's BACS program.
 Made with [d3.js](https://d3js.org/).

 ![A screenshot of the skilltree.](./img/screenshot.png)